Tips • April 6, 2022

 - The date the transfer should have been available

-- The exact amount of the transfer
+- The currency and exact amount of the transfer

 Your bank can then use this information to determine if a wire deposit to your account is pending.